steven2358/awesome-generative-ai/README.md

 - [OpenArt](https://openart.ai/) - Search 10M+ of prompts, and generate AI art via Stable Diffusion, DALL·E 2.

 ### Stable Diffusion resources
+- [Stable Horde](https://stablehorde.net/) - A crowdsourced distributed cluster of Stable Diffusion workers.
 - [Stable Diffusion Database](https://diffusiondb.com/) - A list of all public apps, developer tools, guides and plugins for Stable Diffusion.
 [Airtable version](https://airtable.com/shr0HlBwbw3nZ8Ht3/tblxOCylXV8ynh7ti).
 - [Stable Diffusion Models](https://rentry.org/sdmodels) - [NSFW] A comprehensive list of Stable Diffusion checkpoints on rentry.org.
 - [PublicPrompts](https://publicprompts.art/) - A collection of free prompts for Stable Diffusion.
+- [Stableboost](https://stableboost.ai/) - Stableboost is a Stable Diffusion WebUI that lets you quickly generate a lot of images so you can find the perfect ones.

 ## Video
 - [RunwayML](https://runwayml.com/) - Magical AI tools, realtime collaboration, precision editing, and more.
 Your next-generation content creation suite.